lextm/blog/_posts/2018/2018-4-15-secrets-behind-jetbrains-rider-and-iis-express.md

 ---
-layout: post
-title: Secrets Behind JetBrains Rider and IIS Express
 description: A post about the integration between JetBrains Rider and IIS Express.
-tags: JetBrains .NET IIS
-permalink: /secrets-behind-jetbrains-rider-and-iis-express-d2ad006301e1
 excerpt_separator: <!--more-->
 image:
-  path: /images/columbia-university.jpg
   alt: Copyright © Lex Li.
 Autumn time at Columbia University.
+  path: /images/columbia-university.jpg
+layout: post
+permalink: /secrets-behind-jetbrains-rider-and-iis-express-d2ad006301e1
+tags: .net iis jetbrains
+title: Secrets Behind JetBrains Rider and IIS Express
 ---
 I did not realize JetBrains was working on IIS/IIS Express integration, as I uninstalled Rider from my Windows machine, and only use it on Mac.
 However, it was [a Stack Overflow thread](https://stackoverflow.com/questions/45560884/jetbrain-rider-access-denied-when-using-iis-express-with-windows-authenticatio) that drew my attention a few days ago.
 <!--more-->